shepheb1/shepheb1contrast.github.io/index.md

 ## Education
-- School A
+- B.S. in Statistics, Brigham Young University, 1999
-- School B
+- M.S. in Biostatistics, University of Washington, 2001
-- School C
+- Ph.D. in Biostatistics, University of Washington, 2005